dkandalov/dkandalov.github.io/micro-blog.md

 === My reply ===

-+1 To clarify I’d rather not see any Gradle output in tests output but if it’s already there, I wish it included the command.
++1 To clarify I'd rather not see any Gradle output in tests output but if it's already there, I wish it included the command.

 #### 2024/02/20
 It feels that running code/tests was faster 10+ years ago via #IntelliJ built-in runners than it is today via #Gradle.
 Not sure if it's IntelliJ or Gradle itself or both.
 I wonder if it's worth digging out an old version of IntelliJ to prove the point 🧐 (or be embarrassed)